postsharp/Metalama.Documentation/content/quickstart/using-aspects/understanding-your-code-with-aspects.md

 ## Implicit aspect addition
-In the previous sections,  <xref:adding-aspects-custom-attr> and <xref:adding-aspects-context-menu> you have seen how aspects can be added to a target method one at a time.
+In the previous sections,  <xref:adding-aspects-custom-attribute> and <xref:adding-aspects-context-menu> you have seen how aspects can be added to a target method one at a time.
 This operation is _explicit_ because you are adding the attribute.

 However, sometimes you shall discover that CodeLense shows some aspects that are applied on some targets even though there is no explicit attribute given.
 This is like _implicit_ aspect application.